sjlvanq/scholar-topic-board-api/README.md

 - Non-admin users will only see public roles.
 - Banned users are included in the response.

+// CURRENTLY WORKING ON
+`PATCH /users/{userId}/ban`
+- Admins cannot ban other admins
+- Moderators can only ban regular users from shared courses
+- Other users cannot ban

 ### Error codes
 ```